 3) The difficulty of the work (judgment, skill, and knowledge).

 REMEMBER: The classification specialist classifies the position, not the person.
-The duties, level of responsibility, and skills and knowledge required of the position to render a classification decision will be analyzed.
+The classification specialist will analyze the duties, level of responsibility, and skills and knowledge required of the position to render a classification decision.
 Personal attributes (e.g., the employee's value, performance, longevity, reliability) are not part of the classification review process and decision.